gbtb16/kiwi/kiwi/README.md

 **IMPORTANT: Dart2 is required to use this package.**

 This package can be used with, or without code generation.
-While code generation allows you to code faster, it comes with extra configuration on you side (to be setup only one time).
+While code generation allows you to code faster, it requires extra configuration but that only needs to be done once.
 This section is only about **kiwi** which contains the IoC container and the annotations.
 If you are looking for the kiwi_generator configuration, you can find documentation [here](https://github.com/letsar/kiwi/tree/master/kiwi_generator).

 ## Configuration